freealise/freealise/AudioNoise.md

 if it is part of LF then it's legal,
 otherwise Islamic in a bad way

+/*
+In particular, don't feel like it would be impolite to tell me I'm incompetent and doing stupid things.
+I absolutely know I'm not competent and would love to hear any criticism.
+Some of the best teaching moments have been when I haven't understood something, and somebody piped up to tell me I should do Xyz.
+*/

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise